 Experience

 - Amyndas Pharmaceuticals Single Member P.C. et al. v.
 Alexion Pharmaceuticals, Inc. et al., C.A.
 No. 20-12254-LTS (D. Mass.).
-Representing Zealand Pharma A/S and Zealand Pharma U.S. Inc. in a trade secret litigation related to peptide therapeutics
+Representing Zealand Pharma A/S and Zealand Pharma U.S. Inc. in trade secret litigation related to peptide therapeutics

 - Certain Pre-Filled Syringes for Intravitreal Injection and Components Thereof, Inv.
 No. 337-TA-1207 (USITC); Novartis Pharma AG et al v.
 Regeneron Pharmaceuticals, Inc., C.A.
 No. 20-00690-DNH (N.D.N.Y.); Regeneron Pharmaceuticals, Inc. v.
 Novartis Pharma AG, et al., IPR2020-01317, IPR2020-01318, IPR2021-00816 (P.T.A.B.).
-Represented Novartis in ITC investigation and related litigations and inter partes review proceedings concerning assertion of Novartis’s pre-filled syringe patent against Regeneron’s EYLEA® (aflibercept) product
+Represented Novartis in parallel ITC investigations, distinct court litigations, and inter partes review proceedings involving Novartis’s pre-filled syringe technology for intravitreal injection, including Regeneron’s EYLEA® (aflibercept) product

 - Par Pharmaceutical et al. v.
 Amneal et al., C.A.
 No. 18-2032-CFC (D. Del.).
 Represented Amneal Pharmaceuticals in patent infringement case involving a generic formulation of Vasostrict® (vasopressin) injection